ShweMoeThantAurum/ContentManagementSystemPracticals/Week 1/README.md

 Implement effective SEO strategies and engaging content to attract more visitors to the website.
 Provide responsive customer service to inquiries to encourage tourists to engage and book tours.

-* Relevant:

-Align the website's design and content to encourage tourists to take action and contact the tour guides:
+* Relevant:Align the website's design and content to encourage tourists to take action and contact the tour guides:

 Create compelling and informative tour descriptions, accompanied by captivating visuals, to prompt tourists to want more information or book tours.

-* Time-bound:

-Set a timeframe to achieve increased engagement and contact with tourists:
+* Time-bound: Set a timeframe to achieve increased engagement and contact with tourists:

 Aim to achieve the targeted increase in inquiries within six months from the website launch date.
 Regularly analyze website analytics to track engagement and adjust strategies if needed to meet the set goals.
 ## Learning Journey for Week 1